Greg Lindquist: Early life and education

-Education
+Greg Lindquist was born in Wilmington, North Carolina.
 Lindquist studied art and English at North Carolina State University, and attended graduate school in New York at Pratt Institute, earning an MFA in painting and masters in art history.
 He also was a studio participant at the Whitney Museum of American Art Independent Study Program (ISP).

-During graduate school, Lindquist was a research intern at the Museum of Modern Art, writing wall labels for the permanent collection including Andrew Wyeth's Christina's World, as well as paintings by Arshile Gorky and Willem DeKooning.
+During graduate school, Lindquist was a research intern at the Museum of Modern Art, writing wall labels for the permanent collection including Andrew Wyeth's Christina's World, as well as paintings by Arshile Gorky and Willem de Kooning.
 He also worked as an assistant for the artist Ryan McGinness.